stonepros/stone/doc/stonefs/administration.rst

     fs flag set <flag name> <flag val> [<confirmation string>]

-Sets a global CephFS flag (i.e. not specific to a particular file system).
+Sets a global StoneFS flag (i.e. not specific to a particular file system).
-Currently, the only flag setting is 'enable_multiple' which allows having multiple CephFS file systems.
+Currently, the only flag setting is 'enable_multiple' which allows having multiple StoneFS file systems.

 Some flags require you to confirm your intentions with "--yes-i-really-mean-it" or a similar string they will prompt you with.
 Consider these actions carefully